dry-python/returns/docs/pages/container.rst

 Internals
 ---------

-The main idea behind a monad is that it wraps some internal state.
+The main idea behind a container is that it wraps some internal state.
 That's what
-:py:attr:`Container._inner_value <returns.primitives.monad.Container._inner_value>`
+:py:attr:`_inner_value <returns.primitives.container.Container._inner_value>`
 is used for.

-And we have several functions to create new monads based on the previous state.
+And we have several functions
+to create new containers based on the previous state.
 And we can see how this state is evolving during the execution.

 .. mermaid::